Learn how to play...by playing!

 Now we won't lose 1 Quality at the end of the turn.
 Huzzah!
 And for every 5 Problems we resolve, we'll get to choose a bonus of either $2 or 1 Schedule.
 That'll be nice.

-The middle Problem is still there, unresolved, and it does not move backward.
-Problems only move forward, as indicated by the little red arrows on the board.
-The next Problem drawn will go into the first leftmost slot, which we just cleared.
+The middle Problem is still there, unresolved but still active, and it does not move backward.
+Problems only move forward, as indicated by the little red arrows on the board, and only if they are "pushed" forward by new incoming Problems.
+But we just cleared the leftmost space, so the next Problem drawn will fill that space and the existing one won't have to move yet.

 It's the end of my turn, so I remove all the dice I used in my actions - which is all 6, since the dice on Set were used to shoot.
 I leave the Set Piece where it is.
 We can shoot on it again next time.

-The middle Problem is still there, unresolved, and it does not move backward.
-Problems only move forward, as indicated by the little red arrows on the board.
-The next Problem drawn will go into the first leftmost slot, which we just cleared.
+The middle Problem is still there, unresolved but still active, and it does not move backward.
+Problems only move forward, as indicated by the little red arrows on the board, and only if they are "pushed" forward by new incoming Problems.
+But we just cleared the leftmost space, so the next Problem drawn will fill that space and the existing one won't have to move yet.

 It's the end of my turn, so I remove all the dice I used in my actions - which is all 6, since the dice on Set were used to shoot.
 I leave the Set Piece where it is.
 We can shoot on it again next time.